 It is fairly normal for people to damage a tooth.
 Whether it is a child knocking out a tooth on the playground or chipping a tooth during a softball game, tooth damage happens all the time.
 As a dentist, we perform tooth restorations on a regular basis.
 However, we also encourage patients to protect their teeth in the first place.
 While one cannot always prevent something like a car wreck, he or she can take steps to help strengthen the teeth.
 The stronger the teeth are, the less likely they are to sustain damage.

-Think of it like a frozen pond in the winter.
+Think of it as a frozen pond in the winter.
 When it is frozen solid, the pond is strong enough to ice-skate on.
 If it gets one crack, merely stepping on it can cause the ice to break.
 The teeth are the same way in that a cavity, however small, is more likely to cause damage to a tooth.
 In this way, regular dental visits can help to strengthen one’s teeth and prevent future tooth injuries.
 For more information on how you can protect your teeth, call our office and schedule an appointment.